ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 is a optional sliding window based chat logic, which provides a simple minded culling of old messages from the chat history before sending to the ai model.

-NOTE: It doesnt set any parameters other than temperature and max_tokens for now.
+NOTE: Wrt options sent with the request, it mainly sets temperature, max_tokens and optionaly stream for now.
 However if someone wants they can update the js file or equivalent member in gMe as needed.

 ## usage